mmshahria/GlassboardTech-API-Reference/Profiles/POST Create a Profile.md

 <strong> additionalProperties </strong> `object`

-JSON object descriptor for additional properties.
+JSON object descriptor that encloses a set of `key:value` pairs representing additional properties for this Profile.This can be useful for storing additional information in a structured format.The enclosed data body must be in JSON format.

   * <strong> formedToInvestInFund</strong> `boolean` </br> Has the value true if this profile specifically created to invest in a certain fund, otherwise the value is flase.
   * <strong> isInvestmentCompany</strong> `boolean`